serverless-blueprint/serverless-blueprint-template-engine/README.md

 3. **What happens if nested placeholder is missing?**

-Output will be rendered with blank value for missing nested placeholder
+Output will be generated with blank value for missing nested placeholder

 **Example**